We can help you become an effective advocate for your child.

 Our membership is open to parents (or guardians) of children who have an Individualized Education Program (IEP), 504 or anyone interested in special education in Concord.
 We are parents with children who have learning differences.
 We have monthly educational presentations on a variety of topics.
 We are a resource for support, networking and information organization.

-Look for our meeting announcements
+Look for our meeting announcements and educational

 Education Laws and Regulations 603